 Why does it matter?
 You have a beautiful, welcoming space that attracts groups of all kinds in search of their go-to meet-up spot—from classic car enthusiasts to knitting clubs.
 Tag each of their tabs with a descriptive tag so you can measure total sales from the group over time.

 Okay, give me an example.
 This year you decided to sponsor the local softball league’s dues with the guarantee they’ll come in after each game.
 Tag their tabs every time they come in to see their spend.
 Those softball players eat and drink a lot!
-The reports show a return on your investment so be sure to sponsor them again next year.
+The point-of-sale reports show a return on your investment so be sure to sponsor them again next year.

 Data matters.
 A lot!
 Starting with these 7 top metrics, you’ll be able to track what is working in your space, iterate, and wow your guests while improving efficiency.